 That’s where the disability income insurance comes in.
 In the scenario where you’re temporarily or partially disabled and are unable to work, this insurance provides you with income, usually in the form of monthly payouts, until you are well enough to start working again.

-Before we talk more about disability income insurance, it is crucial to understand the different types of disability insurances in Singapore.
+Before we talk more about disability income insurance, it is crucial to understand the different types of disability insurance in Singapore.

 Types of Disability Insurance Policies